 Remember, disc bulges and herniations are very common, so it shouldn’t be a surprise to see them on a scan.
 Just because we can see a dehydrated, bulging or “slipped” disc on your MRI does not necessarily mean that’s what’s causing your pain.

-James Revell Doctor of Chiropractic Showing Disc Bulge on Vertebral Model
+James Revell Showing Disc Bulge on Vertebral Model

-Image shows: James Revell Doctor of Chiropractic, Liciencate of the Royal College of Chiropractors, MSc(Chiropractic Sciences),BSc(Chiropractic Sciences),BSc(Biological Sciences) pointing to an anatomical model of a vertebrae and spinal disc to show a slipped disc, picture taken in his Eastbourne Chiropractic Clinic.
+Image shows: James Revell Licentiate of the Royal College of Chiropractors, MSc(Chiropractic Sciences),BSc(Chiropractic Sciences),BSc(Biological Sciences) pointing to an anatomical model of a vertebrae and spinal disc to show a slipped disc, picture taken in his Eastbourne Chiropractic Clinic.

-I’ve even seen people who’ve had their slipped disc “removed” with surgery, but it’s not helped with their pain at all, proving (all be it too late) that the disc was not the cause of the problem.
+I’ve even seen people who’ve had their slipped disc “removed” with surgery, but it’s not helped with their pain.
 We’re lucky to have a number of fantastic orthopaedic consultants here in Eastbourne.
 So if you’re considering surgery take time to talk to the surgical expert and ask them for any advice they may have.

 So in summary a slipped disc has not slipped.
 Discs are so tough in fact that your vertebrae is more likely to fracture than the disc slip away from the bone.

-This article was written by Chiropractor James Revell
+This article was written by Eastbourne Chiropractor James Revell